 Finger coils are those dense, thick curls most of us want.
 Finger coiling is a fun wash-and-go technique to style your natural hair in perfectly shaped thick curls.
 You simply have to use your fingers to curl, twist out, twirl out or coil your hair.
 Sounds pretty easy, right?
 But you need patience and some practice to get it right.
 We provide you with a step-by-step guide on how to master the art of finger coiling.
 And yes, you can do it right at home.
 Keep reading to know more.

 What Are Finger Coils?

-Finger coils are the curls that are done using your fingers.
-This style is obtained by dividing your hair into multiple sections and twirling them around your fingers to create coils.
-If done perfectly, the coils can last up to two to three weeks.
+Finger coils are curls made using the fingers.
+Divide your hair into multiple sections and twirl them around your fingers to create these coils.
+If done correctly, they can last up to 2-3 weeks.